blee241/Timed-Coding-Quiz/README.md

 ## Description

 This is a timed coding quiz that is powered by JavaScript.
+It demonstrates how JavaScript logic can be used to create functionality on a website by linking different HTML elements together.

 ## Installation